s4fwan/i2sse-contest-2023-fake-fours/docs/report2 - With guidelines.md

 and tells whether they passed or failed.

 ## System Test
-- List the user stories and requirements that were the source for the system tests.

-User stories:
--	As a user, I want to see an animation of a JUDGE.
--	As a user, I want to interact with a JUDGE, so that it sits and stands.
--	As a user, I want to see a JUMPING CUCUMBER.
--	As a user, I want to interact with a CUCUMBER, so it is JUMPING.
-Requirements:
--	Show an animation of a JUDGE
--	Show an animation of a CUCUMBER

-- Describe your test plan.
+- Include a table that lists the system tests, that weren’t acceptance tests.
+These are tests that run the entire program, and are executed by the team to test features they added themselves.
-- Report on the outcome of the system test, including an overview of the tests and whether they passed or failed.
+- Include in that table the outcome for each system test, including an overview of the test and whether it passed or failed.

 ## Unit Tests
-- Select at least four important components of your animation, and describe the unit tests for these components.
-Describe them per component.
+- Select at least four sub-components of your animation.

--	Image of a cucumber (can users see the image/ is it moving across the screen)
--	Cucumber interaction (can users interact/ does the cucumber do what is required)
--	Image of a judge (can users see the image/ is it moving)
--	Judge interaction (can users interact/ does the judge do what is required) The image of the cucumber moving across the screen was the first important animation our team worked on.
-The first test it has to pass was if the cucumber image was visible to the users when the run the code.

-- Describe how you selected test cases, and how you ensured sufficient coverage.
-- Report on the outcome of the test, including how many passed or failed.
+- Include a table of lists for each component of their unit tests.
+Include the test inputs, the expected output/outcome, and whether the test failed or passed.

+## Software Quality
+- Include a table that lists all warnings that the Comp1050 Checker PMD in the GitHub Actions tab raises for your project.
+- List which issues you fixed since week 11.
+Give a brief rationale for fixing the issue.

 ## Project Management
 - Describe the roles and responsibilities of the team members that were agreed on before the sprint commenced.

 The roles our teamed agreed on during week 8 when the sprint commenced include Safwan as our SCRUM master and Allen as our Product Owner.
 Safwan was the most appropriate choice as our SCRUM master as he has a deep understanding surrounding GitHub and possesses a lot of good group leader qualities.

-- Describe the processes that you defined before the sprint to ensure software quality.
+- Describe the review processes that you defined before the sprint to ensure software quality.
 - Provide your "Definition of Done."

 DoD: